MonitorControl/MonitorControl/README.md

 - Support for custom keyboard shortcuts as well as standard brightness and media keys on Apple keyboards.
 - Dozens of customization options to tweak the inner workings of the app to suit your hardware and needs (don't forget to enable `Show advanced settings` in app Settings).
 - Simple, unobtrusive UI to blend in to the general aesthetics of macOS.
+- Native menu sliders with optional current display resolution labels.
+- System Dark Mode, Night Shift and True Tone share one option in Settings > App menu.
+Night Shift temperature has a separate option.
+Both are enabled by default.
+Show percentages also controls the Night Shift temperature value.
 - Completely FREE.

 For additional features, more advanced brightness control with XDR/HDR brightness upscaling and support for more Mac models and displays, check out [BetterDisplay](https://github.com/waydabber/BetterDisplay#readme)!